- Great impact protection

 People who want lighter shoes should stay away from the LeBron 17, or any other LeBron shoe for that matter.
 They can opt for the lighter Under Armour Curry shoes instead.
 If they don’t mind lower collars, they can also go for Kyrie Irving’s shoes or even Kobe Bryant’s, all of which are from Nike.

 Players who are quick on their feet and want lots of court feel are also not the best users of the 17th LeBron.
 The same can be said about heavier players who do a lot of ball handling.
-They can place their bets on shoes like the Nike Kyrie 7 and the Adidas Harden Volume 4.
+They can place their bets on shoes like the Nike Kyrie 7.

 Nike LeBron 17 vs Nike LeBron 16

 The Nike LeBron 16 appears to be the better option.
-One expert goes as far as claiming that the 16th is “gonna be a better shoe in every single way.”
-To be more specific, here what the Nike LeBron 17 brings to the table:
+To be more specific, here is what the Nike LeBron 17 brings to the table:

 LeBron 17 vs. LeBron 16